AdamBruss81/SharpQ3Load/README.md

 1. Clone the repository
 2. Open sharpq3load.sln in Visual Studio 2019 or a similar version
 3. Build the solution in Debug or Release – both will work
-4. Place the full Quake3 baseq3 directory into the Debug/Release directory
-a.
-Get this from a Quake3 install directory such as from Steam.
-It has all the built-in artwork and sounds from Quake3.
-This is not open source and so can’t be included in the repo.
+4. Place the full Quake3 baseq3 directory into the Debug/Release directory.
+Get this from a Quake3 install directory such as from Steam or a Quake3 cd.
+On Steam Quake3 is a few bucks.
+The baseq3 dir has all the built-in artwork and sounds from Quake3.
+It is not open source and so can’t be included in the repo.
 5. Start the SharpQ3LoadUI project or run the sharpq3load.exe from the Release/Debug directory

 Choosing a map and basic controls: